man i love crayon. 2002

 covers her body with a gauzy robe, studded with emeralds,

-her blossoms the color of her blushes.
+blossoms the color of her blushes.

 Bearing her small body up,